Flamme-VRM/WebScrapper/README.md

 To run this code, you have to install the requirements file that named requirements.txt.

-You can do it:
+You can install requirements using this in CMD:

-pip install requirements.txt
+pip install -r requirements.txt